Suvixx/SW_Project/README.md

 * e1071 (for implementing SVM classifier)
 * caret (for calculating accuracy and model statistics)
 * utils (for reading and writing different files.
 Generally one do not need to call this library explicitly.
 It comes automatically into action when one initiated a .R file)
+* testthat (for the purpose of unit testing our system)

 ## **Work-Flow**